‘Real Housewives Of Potomac’ Star Candiace Dillard Slams Stassi Schroeder As A ‘Fool’ For Past Race Comments

 While sharing the details of Candiace’s message to her fans and followers, Reality Tea also reminded readers of exactly what Stassi said on Straight Up with Stassi in 2017.
 As the outlet revealed, Stassi acknowledged that because she was a “white, privileged, blonde, 28-year-old,” she likely is the one person who shouldn’t comment about what members of other races are doing.

 Stassi also made an even more disturbing comment about the way people are supposed to “go above and beyond” to make African Americans happy “whenever they get upset.”
-Although she then said she doesn’t like to refer to all African Americans as “they,” she spotlighted the ones who were complaining about their lack of opportunity in the entertainment industry, as well as the accolades they’ve failed to receive.
+Although she then said she doesn’t like to refer to all African Americans as “they,” she focused on the ones who were complaining about their lack of opportunity in the entertainment industry, as well as the accolades they’ve failed to receive.

-According to Stassi’s podcast at the time, she didn’t believe that people of color weren’t getting nominated due to the fact that they are black.
+According to Stassi’s podcast at the time, she didn’t believe that people of color weren’t getting nominated because of their race.
 Instead, she believed they weren’t getting nominated for awards because they simply weren’t good enough to receive them.

 As The Inquisitr previously reported, Stassi offered a public apology to her former Vanderpump Rules co-star, Faith Stowers, on Instagram on Sunday after Faith revealed she felt discriminated against during her time on the show due to the fact that she was the only black person on the cast.